patchlevel/event-sourcing/docs/pages/snapshots.md

 !!! warning

-    In the end it has to be possible to serialize it as json.
-Also the aggregate ID.
+    In the end it the complete aggregate must be serializeable as json, also the aggregate Id.

 !!! note